aliibarry/shiny/codedata.md

 **Funding**

-AMB is supported by the Wellcome Trust (215145/Z/18/Z) and a GTC MSDTC Scholarship.
+This work was supported by the Wellcome Trust (215145/Z/18/Z) and a GTC MSDTC Scholarship.
+This sequencing was further supported by the MRC.